ElkaXX/DatePicker-plugin/README.md

 ### Customizing Styles

-To customize the appearance of the date picker, override the CSS classes in your project’s CSS files.
+To customize the appearance of the `date picker`, override the CSS classes in your project’s CSS files.

 Example: